DeckOfPandas/too-much-of-a-person/docs/HOWTO- Add a story to the website.md

 The markdown file containing the config for each Story should be created in or uploaded to `~/_stories`, for example `~/_stories/helen-j.md`.
 You can make the file on your own computer then upload it to GitHub by clicking "Upload file", or you can create it directly on GitHub by clicking "Create new file".
 It is worth noting that you can upload multiple files at the same time.
 Note: you must be inside the directory in which you want to create or upload the new file(s).

+As in Step 0 above, make sure you commit your changes (such as creating a new file, or editing an existing one) to a new branch of the repository each time.

 The website will automatically create and build a Story page for every .md file it finds in `~/_stories/`, if the parameter `published` is set to `true` (the very first setting in the file).

 A template markdown file with details of what goes inside it is below.